 (1 credit) Provides a foundation for gaining the knowledge, skills and attitudes necessary for college success.
 Students will learn to make a successful transition to higher education by setting up a pattern of success that will last the rest of their lives.
 Students will define goals and develop thinking skills, learning strategies and personal qualities essential to both academic and career success.
+Please note: Students who have served active military duty (excluding basic training and AIT) may be exempt from the Student Success course.
+Student must provide a copy of DD214 or other official military documentation to the registrar for verification.

-SSS 101
+SSS